 Rani: May I suggest a diplomatic way?
 You have never joined any wars that were fought against Guru ji.
 For this reason, the Hill Rajas are unhappy with you.
 They are all vindictive.
 If you stand your ground with them, they will seek revenge.
 On the other hand, you have not shown any love for the Sikhs.
 When and if war starts, you will not get any assistance from them.
 Would it not be good to have their assistance if war breaks out?

 Rana: Now you have come to the core of the situation.
 Diplomacy and love are two things that do not go together.
 If I take your suggestion further, then it is not love.
 Even if this love was within, my mind would say it is false.
 This is not diplomatic thinking.
 This is putting love in false thinking.
 By not meeting, this love-spark is clear.
 By meeting, the dark shadows of diplomacy will mar it.
 O!
 May my tiny, tiny, tiny love-spark remain clear.
-Let it remain clear, in the way I am walking.
+Let it remain clear in the way I am walking.
 And then there is the kingdom.
 I made no effort to get it.
 It was given to me.
 I will draw my sword to keep it.
 If it stays because of my sword, I welcome that.
-If I lose it because of my sword, I welcome that as well.
+If I lose it because of my sword, I also welcome that.
 I will not leave it, nor will I give it away.
-If I have to give my life then I will do so, but if it goes I will not mourn its loss.
+If I have to give my life, then I will do so, but if it goes, I will not mourn its loss.
 I only wish to preserve the love-spark that is within me.

 Rani: I am sorry.
 Today, I have troubled my beloved husband a lot.
 You are good.
 You are wise.
 I am impatient.
 You walk the way that keeps you happy.
 May your love-string never break.
 May your love-spark never diminish.
 May your love-glow never end.
 Do whatever it takes to keep it protected.
-Forgive me for finding out your secret and for involving you in this lengthy discussion.
+Forgive me for discovering your secret and involving you in this lengthy discussion.